-NorthShore acupuncturists may also use acupressure or laser acupuncture, which can be used either to augment traditional acupuncture or used instead of needles for young children or those who prefer needle-less treatments.
+NorthShore acupuncturists may also use laser acupuncture which can be used either to augment traditional acupuncture or used instead of needles for young children or those who prefer needle-less treatments.
 Gentle electrical stimulation may also be applied to acupuncture needles to fortify the treatment.

 Acupuncture is recognized by the National Institute of Health (NIH) and the World Health Organization (WHO) to be effective in the treatment of a variety of conditions.

-Research continues to uncover the physiologic effects of acupuncture, acupressure and quijong and their ability to reduce pain by stimulating endorphin production, boost immune function and promote relaxation.
+Research continues to uncover the physiologic effects of acupuncture, its ability to reduce pain by stimulating endorphin production, boost immune function and promote relaxation.

-View photos of various oriental medicine and acupuncture techniques being performed by our specialists.
+View photos of various acupuncture techniques being performed by our specialists.